flyingdev/pelias-schema/README.md

 #### `schema.indexName`

-This allows configuring the name of the index created in Elasticsearch.
+This allows configuring the name of the index created in OpenSearch.
 The default is `pelias`.

 **Note:** All Pelias importers also use this configuration value to determine what index to _write_ to.
 Additionally, the Pelias API uses the related [`api.indexName`](https://github.com/pelias/api#configuration-via-pelias-config) parameter to determine where to _read_ from.